torchbox/torchbox-constitution/docs/purpose-and-principles.md

-# 2. Purpose & principles
+# 2. Purpose & Principles

 ### 2.1.
 Our purpose